Why Do I Write?

 Well, here again, I have news for these people.
 It’s an utter waste of time and a great way to make yourself look like a real jerk.

-Writing is and always has been a non-competitive business, so if you feel the need to be competitive and ‘slag off’ your fellow writers, go into a real business like bidding for government contracts and have fun in the dog eat dog world of real competitive commerce.
+Writing is and always has been a non-competitive business.
+So if you feel the need to be competitive and demean your fellow writers, go into a real business or bidding for government contracts and have fun in the dog eat dog world of competitive commerce.

 Then there are the nouveaux experts.